MicrosoftDocs/dataexplorer-docs/data-explorer/follower.md

 To attach a database, you must have user, group, service principal, or managed identity with at least contributor role on the leader cluster and the follower cluster.
 You can add or remove role assignments using [Azure portal](/azure/role-based-access-control/role-assignments-portal), [PowerShell](/azure/role-based-access-control/role-assignments-powershell), [Azure CLI](/azure/role-based-access-control/role-assignments-cli), and [ARM template](/azure/role-based-access-control/role-assignments-template).
 You can learn more about [Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/overview) and the [different roles](/azure/role-based-access-control/rbac-and-directory-admin-roles).

 ### Table Level Sharing
 When attaching the database all tables, external tables and materialized views are followed as well.
 You can share specific tables/external tables/materialized views by configuring the '*TableLevelSharingProperties*'. '*TableLevelSharingProperties*' contains six arrays of strings: tablesToInclude, tablesToExclude, externalTablesToInclude, externalTablesToExclude, materializedViewsToInclude and materializedViewsToExclude.
+Note that when materialized views are included, their source tables are included as well.

 Below are few examples:
 1. Include all tables with name that starts with "Logs" then tablesToInclude = ["Logs*"].